Dealing with Wasps and Hornet nests safely.

 Every wasp and hornet nest is unique, some are extremely aggressive and some are very placid.
 You can never tell which way it is going to go.
 Some common wasps in particular are extremely defensive and will attack people for no apparent reason even if they are some meters away from the nest.

 But in almost every case, as soon as the nest is treated there is an immediate build up of wasps or hornets at the entrance to the nest.
 The act of injecting the insecticide under pressure into the nest triggers a reaction from the wasps inside the nest and also the wasps returning to the nest from their foraging duties which are aware that something has happened.

-It is our belief that the initial treatment of the nest dampens the pheromone emitted by the queen and returning wasps cannot pick up the scent of the nest, thus are alarmed or surprised upon their return.
+It is our belief that the initial treatment of the nest dampens the pheromone emitted by the queen and masks the petide trail into the nest, thus returning wasps cannot pick up the scent of the nest and are alarmed or surprised upon their return.

 So for a brief while there is a build up of wasps outside the nest entrance, but normally after 20 minutes or so, they settle down and start entering the nest as usual.

-As they enter the nest they carry the insecticide into the nest with them and this effects all the occupants of the nest.
+As they enter the nest they help spread the insecticide around the nest, effecting all the occupants of the nest.

 We always advise customers to close any windows and stay away from the area of the nest for a brief time after it has been treated.

 We charge a flat fee of £40.00 to treat a Wasp or Hornet nest regardless of its location.